Sociant/Sociant-Hub/README.md

 Sociant Hub was created by [l9cgv](https://twitter.com/l9cgv) as Project for [SociantWD](https://twitter.com/SociantWD).

-Thanks to [DeZio91](https://twitter.com/DeZio91) for testing out the application in beta state.
+Thanks to [DeZio91](https://twitter.com/DeZio91) and [Marcel Malberg](https://twitter.com/TheCrealm) for testing out the application in beta state.